NahalG/Telling-Stories-with-Data/Finalprojectpart3.md

 | [Telling-Stories-with-Data](https://nahalg.github.io/Telling-Stories-with-Data/) | [Visualizing Government Debt](https://nahalg.github.io/Telling-Stories-with-Data/Visualisinggovernmentdebt.html) | [Critique by Design](CritiqueByDesign) | [Final Project I](FinalProjectpart1) | [Final Project II](https://nahalg.github.io/Telling-Stories-with-Data/Finalprojectpart2.html) | [Final Project III](https://nahalg.github.io/Telling-Stories-with-Data/Finalprojectpart3.html) |

-# Final Project Part 3
+# Transforming Education with CHatGPT

-# The final data story
+## The Final Story

 The launch of ChatGPT in November 2022 took the world by storm.
 ChatGPT revolutionized the way we interacted with machines and how we approached different aspects of personal and professional life.
 However, this groundbreaking technology came amidst a wave of tech layoffs which shook the industry and leaving many wonder whether the future of jobs.
 As a final year graduate student, I wondered what the future of work will be and if our skills would really be required.
 My curiosity pushed me to explore the realm of ChatGPT and use this topic as the thesis of my final project for a course (Telling Stories with Data) at Heinz College.